inexorgame-obsolete/blog-data/README.md

 #how to contribute
 Please make sure you read the following instructions **before** you write any blog post.
-If you're new to markdown you should take a minute and read [Daring Fireball's markdown guide](http://daringfireball.net/projects/markdown/syntax).
+If you're new to Markdown you should take a minute and read [Daring Fireball's Markdown guide](http://daringfireball.net/projects/markdown/syntax).

-- Simply drop a file into this repository.
+- Use `post-example.md` as the template for your post.
+- Drop your file in the respective directory.
 It will be automatically listed on the blog.
--	You can post any valid markdown.
-Use Github's preview feature to check if you are confident with the result.
+- You can post any valid Markdown.
+Use GitHub's preview feature to check if you are confident with the result.
 - Please modify **one** file per commit.

 #technical notes
 All content is fetched hourly by our servers.
 Therefore it may take a while for your content to become apparent.